jahidul-arafat/Automation-Infra-Compliance-Cloud-with-Chef/2_Learn the Chef Infra Language/Lab_03.md

-# Lab 03
-## Experiment Name: Create a basic Chef repo and try to understand its architecture
+# Lab 03: Create a basic Chef repo and try to understand its architecture

 ### Objective: